ArcGIS for Desktop

 ArcGIS for Desktop is not natively supported for any Mac OS.
-If you have no choice and have access to only a Mac, the Mac must be running some form of Windows emulation.
+If you have no choice and have access to only a Mac, the Mac must be running some form of Windows emulator on your Macbook.

 ArcGIS for Desktop: Computer Requirements

-Faculty, staff, and students need ArcGIS for Desktop for ESRI-U Virtual Campus courses.
+Faculty, staff, and students need ArcGIS for Desktop for Esri's E-Learning courses.
 The computer requirements for ArcGIS for Desktop Student Edition are the same as those for the non-student edition.